2006 DirecTV 500: Background

 Martinsville Speedway, the race track where the race was held.

 Martinsville Speedway is a 4-turn short track that is 0.526 mi long.
 Its turns are banked at 11° while the frontstretch, where the start/finish line is located, is banked 0°.
 Like the front stretch, the backstraightaway also does not have a banked surface.

-Martinsville Speedway is the shortest track on the Sprint Cup circuit, but because of its size and shape – described most often as the shape of a paperclip – Martinsville offers some of the most exciting and close racing in the sport.
-Also because of its size, fans are closer to the action than any other track.
-The cars are never more than a few hundred yards away and sometimes they seem close enough to reach out and touch.
+At 0.526 miles (0.847 km), Martinsville Speedway is the shortest track on the NASCAR Cup Series circuit.
+The track's layout, characterized by two long straights and tight, flat turns, is frequently compared to shape of a paperclip.
+Due to its compact dimensions, the venue provides seating in close proximity to the racing surface, with the cars remaining within view of the entire grandstand throughout the event.

 In a recent poll of race fans by a major publication, Martinsville Speedway was voted as the top bargain in all of Sprint Cup racing as well as the track having the best view of the action.
 The track is also one of the most modern, with high-rise aluminum chair back seating, corporate and fan suites and state-of-the-art facilities for the media.

 The race track was built in 1947 and is owned by the International Speedway Corporation.

 The race consisted of 500 laps, equivalent to a race distance of 263 mi.
 Jeff Gordon was the defending race winner, after he won the race in 2005, the previous year.